ZK9XW3/tdd-dojo-fizzbuzz/README.md

 - `docker-compose up --build` OR `make build` to build the containers

 ### Install Symfony
-- once the containers are up and running install Symfony :
+- once the containers are up and running install Symfony and specify your version :
+  - with the maker : `make install-symfony version=7.2.x`
-  - access your php-apache container
+  - OR access your php-apache container
     - `docker exec -it php-container-id-or-name bash` OR `make php`
     - `composer create-project symfony/skeleton:"7.1.*" .`
 - If you are building a microservice or console app or API you're good to go.
 - If you need the packages for a webApp :
+  - with the maker : `make install-symfony-webapp`
   - `composer require webapp`

+### Install PhpUnit
+- with the maker : `make install-phpunit`
+- OR access your php-apache container
+  - `docker exec -it php-container-id-or-name bash` OR `make php`
+  - `composer require --dev symfony/test-pack`

+### Install other utilities
+### Recommended
+- phpcsfixer
+- doctrine
+- doctrine fixtures

+## Useful commands
+### PhpUnit
+- `make phpunit` to run the tests
+- `make fixtures` to load the fixtures
+- `make fix` to fix with php-cs-fixer

+## Troubleshooting
 #### Change the owner
+- owner in your container should be www-data
+- owner on your local machine should be your user
+- if you need to change ownership :
   - access your php container
     - `docker exec -it php-container-id-or-name bash` OR `make php`
     - go to var
-    - `cd /var`
+      - `cd /var/www`
     - change the owner of the www folder
-    - `chown -R www-data:www-data www`
+      - `chown -R www-data:www-data html`

 - If you can't create a file on your local machine :
   - You might need to change the owner of your backend directory on your local machine too